 You can use Filters to sort projects by specific clients.

 Drill down into each project or client by clicking on it.
-You’ll see a list of Resources booked for that project/client, as well as other data you’ll find useful, such as how many hours each resource has been booked and whether those hours are billable or non-billable.
+You’ll see a list of Resources booked for that project/client, as well as other data you’ll find useful, such as how many hours each resource has been booked for the project, and what proportion of the booked hours are billable or non-billable.

 From this drilled down view you can also click on each Resource to jump directly to their individual report.